 In addition, other federal health reform measures have been proposed and adopted in the United States.
-For example, as a result of the Budget Control Act of 2011, providers are subject to Medicare payment reductions of 2% per fiscal year through 2025 unless additional Congressional action is taken.
+For example, as a result of the Budget Control Act of 2011, providers are subject to Medicare payment reductions of 2% per fiscal year through 2027 unless additional Congressional action is taken.
 Further, the American Taxpayer Relief Act of 2012 reduced Medicare payments to several providers and increased the statute of limitations period for the government to recover overpayments from providers from three to five years.
 The Medicare Access and CHIP Reauthorization Act of 2015 also introduced a quality payment program under which certain individual Medicare providers will be subject to certain incentives or penalties based on new program quality standards.
 Payment adjustments for the Medicare quality payment program will begin in 2019.
 At this time, it is unclear how the introduction of the quality payment program will impact overall physician reimbursement under the Medicare program.
 Any reduction in reimbursement from Medicare or other government programs may result in a similar reduction in payments from private payors.
+Further, there has been heightened governmental scrutiny in the United States of pharmaceutical pricing practices in light of the rising cost of prescription drugs and biologics.